 The Penn Engineering website provides a suggested schedule for each major, which you should follow as closely as possible.
 All transfer applicants to Penn Engineering must select a major when applying.
 Incoming sophomore transfer students are eligible to apply for a dual-degree program after completing one year (eight course units) at Penn.
-If you’re interested in Penn Engineering, you must apply to transfer after your freshman year to enter for your sophomore year.
+If you’re interested in Penn Engineering, you must apply to transfer after your first-year to enter for your sophomore year.
 There are no spaces available for entering juniors.

 If you’re interested in transferring into Penn Engineering, then you should have completed at least: